mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 structure and design.
 Crosschecking data on a citizen from another planet is a formality, merely requiring a delay of however long it takes for the next data update to arrive from that world.
 Citizens who anticipate a need to perform bureaucratic business offworld usually request copies of their records to be sent ahead before leaving.

-The Confederation is a cashless society and accounts are indelibly linked to a citizen’s biometric ID – all financial transactions are easily traced by the authorities and automated programmes run checks within other records to detect fraudulent activity, such as welfare, employment and education databases to ensure no oversights or mistakes are made.
+The Confederation is a cashless society and accounts are indelibly linked to a citizen’s biometric ID – all financial transactions are easily traced by the authorities and automated programs run checks within other records to detect fraudulent activity, such as welfare, employment and education databases to ensure no oversights or mistakes are made.

 With most administration tasks being fulfilled by citizens themselves and doublechecked by software, what few bureaucratic staff remain are usually assigned the role of aiding politicians to adjudicate problems, revise old systems or manage work schedules.
 Most bureaucrats have no set responsibilities but are assigned to new ones once a project is completed.
 Bureaucratic staff are selected for their versatility, a good grounding in statistics, administration, data analysis and up to half a dozen other social, financial and natural sciences.
 Their task is not to be a better specialist than the elected politician but to convey to the politician the effects any policy will have on other areas of society and the environment.